 How to avoid trademark infringement in India?

-Published On: May 3, 2019Last Updated: Jul 27, 20225.7 min read
+Published On: May 3, 2019Last Updated: Mar 19, 20247 min read

 Every brand having a reputation and long-standing goodwill faces trademark infringement at some stage of business.
 Getting to the point of how to avoid trademark infringement in India, we will further understand the most necessary precautions.
-Let us understand the ways in which trademark infringement can be prevented.

-Trademark Registration is the way forward on how to avoid trademark infringement.
-What is the advantage of having a registered trademark?
-In case of infringement or trademark violation, you may not need to prove your ownership of the trademark if the trademark is registered.
-The probability of winning an infringement case or a prior use claim is higher if your trademark is registered.
+Trademark Registration is the way forward on avoiding brand infringement.
+What is the importance of trademark registration?
+In case of infringement or trademark violation, you may not need to prove your ownership of the trademark if you have the certificate of ownership.
+The probability of winning an infringement case or a prior use claim is higher if you have certificate of trademark.
 Therefore, proving trademark ownership is one less battle to fight!
-A suit for trademark infringement can be instituted if the trademark is registered.
+You can institutte a suit for trademark infringement if you have registration.

 Things to remember while filing a trademark application

-3. Trademark Monitoring
+3. Trademark monitoring

 It is also possible that one trademark might infringe on the other even if they are not similar.
 Identical labelling and packaging and similar sounding trademarks can cause confusion among consumers.
 Courts often consider “sight/ appearance of a trademark, sound and meaning” when determining if two marks are similar.
 Adding a prefix or suffix in the registered trademark will not help much.
 Before you move forward with filing a trademark application it is imperative to ensure that you do not have similarities to an existing trademark.